HArt11/taskmanager/README.md

   ### Feedback from User Testing
 ***
-  The main piece of feedback from my user testing was a clean, following design, with playful contrasting and bright colours.
-  This feedback also identified problems with the game being responsive which were since solved.
+  The addition of user log in would be the next step in improving the site.
+The ability to store completed projects and upload a picture of the completed project would also be useful which is beyond the scope of this project.

   <br><br>

 ### Validator Testing